 In 1990, Cantata Singers premiered Donald Sur’s Slavery Documents, an oratorio based on historical documents from the antebellum period of the American Civil War.

 In 2002, the organization continued its Slavery Documents stream with the premiere of T.J.
 Anderson’s Slavery Documents 2 based upon the same body of historical material.
 Boston performances played to near-capacity, highly diverse Symphony Hall audiences numbering 5,000.
-For both performances, the group expanded its performing forces to include 80 singers, half of whom were African American; a 74-member orchestra; and five soloists, three of them African American.
+For both performances, the group more than doubled its performing forces to include 80 chorus members, a 74 orchestra members, and five soloists.

 The third commission of the Slavery Documents stream was Lior Navok’s “And the Trains Kept Coming…” (Slavery Documents 3) This work was commissioned by Cantata Singers for its 2007-2008 season, and was given its first performances in January 2008.
 The work is based on original documents surrounding the decision during World War II by the Allies not to bomb the tracks that led to the concentration camps.
 This highly anticipated performance moved audiences in a way rarely seen in live performance.